-In fact, just about every brand website, email, ad, and social media share today is developed with some help from artificial intelligence and machine learning:
+In fact, just about every company’s website, personalized email, social share, and targeted ad today is developed with some help from artificial intelligence and machine learning:

-- Social listening tools use natural language processing (NLP) to help marketers understand brand sentiment by analyzing conversations about their business on social platforms like Twitter, which can then inform other facets of their efforts, such as content marketing.
+- Social listening tools use natural language processing (NLP).
+This helps marketers gauge brand sentiment by analyzing mentions of their business in search and on social media.

-- Search engine optimization (SEO) tools provide marketers with recommendations as to how to create content for their websites so it ranks well in Google, Bing, and other search engines — which, ironically, also use machine learning in their search algorithms.
+- Search engine optimization (SEO) tools provide marketers recommendations to rank higher in Google.
+(Which also uses machine learning in its search algorithms.)

-These are all instances of AI marketing that help marketers accomplish relatively important (if basic) objectives.
-Marketers’ jobs are undoubtedly easier with these resources and tactics at their disposal.
+These are all instances of AI marketing that help businesses carry out vital (if basic) tasks.
+Marketers’ jobs are undoubtedly easier with these artificial intelligence resources on hand.

-- 70% of the marketing technology solutions used by marketing professionals today have artificial intelligence features. — 2018 Brightedge “Future of Marketing and AI Survey”
+- 70% of the martech solutions used by marketing professionals today have artificial intelligence features. — 2018 Brightedge “Future of Marketing and AI Survey”

-- 40% of marketers said data science tools with AI and machine learning are critical to success. — 2019 Dresner Advisory Services “Data Science and Machine Learning Market Study”
+- 40% of marketers said AI and machine learning tools are critical to success. — 2019 Dresner Advisory Services “Data Science and Machine Learning Market Study”

 - 82% of executives deemed early adopters of AI marketing tech reported a positive return on investment from the solutions. — 2018 Deloitte survey

 Of course, AI has other uses too.
 According to the August 2019 edition of the CMO Survey: